These Triple Ginger Cookies are crispy, chewy, and absolutely irresistible! Go ahead and indulge, the recipe makes just six cookies – so no leftovers.

 I know that leftover egg is kind of a pain.

 To make sure it doesn’t go to waste you could bake another small batch of cookies like these Chocolate Chip Pecan Oatmeal Cookies.
-I tend to just toss it in a frying pan and then add the cooked egg to a salad or toaster oven grilled cheese sandwich for lunch.
+I tend to just toss it in a frying pan and then add the cooked egg to a salad or sandwich for lunch.

 Speaking of toaster ovens…why heat up the house with your big oven when your toaster oven can get the job done better and faster!